-The wide variety of climates, ecosystems, and environments allow for a multitude of products to be grown, making Peruvian cuisine very diverse with exotic flavors.
+The wide variety of climates, ecosystems, and environments allow for a wide variety of fresh ingredients to be grown, making Peruvian cuisine very diverse with exotic flavors.

 In the coastal region of Lima, fresh seafood produces some of the best Peruvian ceviches in the world.
 While higher up in the mountains in the city of Cusco, traditional Inca dishes such as alpaca meat and cuy (guinea pigs) are more common.

 In the southern part of Peru near Pisco, you will find a region where they produce liquor called Pisco.
 Peru has so much diversity when it comes to food.

 In fact, the capital of Peru, Lima has 2 of the top 50 restaurants in the world – Maido, and Central